Photo credit: Broken Star Photography

-Booth, who had an 8-week-old golden retriever named Henry at home, watched as a therapy dog delighted several other patients: "It was amazing to see the smiles and tears of happiness," Booth recalls.
-In that moment, he decided to train Henry to be a therapy dog.
+Booth, who had an eight-week-old golden retriever named Henry at home, watched as a therapy dog delighted several other patients: "It was amazing to see the smiles and tears of happiness," Booth recalls.
+At that moment, he decided to train Henry to be a therapy dog

-Henry usually does his work from the floor, where he lies or stands nearby the people he's visiting so they can stroke his soft fur, but he is also trained to gently get up onto patients' beds with permission.
+Henry usually does his work from the floor, where he lies or stands nearby the people he's visiting so they can stroke his soft fur, but he is also trained to get onto patients' beds, gently and with permission.
 At high school and college events, his main job is to help students feel less stressed about applying for financial aid or passing upcoming tests.

 Read more: Man's Best Friend: How Dogs Help Us Heal

 Have a furry friend?
 Sleep easier knowing vet bills won't break the bank with affordable pet insurance, available through the GEICO Insurance Agency.

 In business for over 75 years, GEICO gives you the benefit of great rates on high-quality car insurance.
 You could be eligible for a special WITI membership discount on GEICO auto insurance.
 In addition to your special membership discount, you'll also receive 24-hour service online or by phone, as well as efficient and fair claim handling.
 Visit www.geico.clm/disc/witi or call 800-368-2734.